guojing0/guojing0.github.io/_posts/2013-04-30-four-things-on-sleep.md

 Sleeping in the right atmosphere is crucial to getting a good night's sleep.

 + **Keep it quiet.** Your brain doesn't turn off when you go to sleep.
 We are still sensitive to noise when we sleep and any sounds can awaken us (even if you don't remember it in the morning) throwing off our sleep cycles.

 + **Possibly the best thing I've done for my sleep is wear earbuds.**

-  There is nothing that compares to sleeping in absolute silence.
-Don't get crappy earbuds either, check out Mack's Earbuds.

 + **Keeping your room cool and drinking cold water** right before bed is a great way to stimulate more deep sleep.